-SJRWMD may wish to determine whether the hydraulic gradient between Lake Prevatt and surrounding water bodies-such as Lake Coroni, Lake McCoy, and wetlands in Wekiva Springs State Park-force groundwater flow to or from Lake Prevatt?
+SJRWMD may wish to determine whether the hydraulic gradient between Lake Prevatt and surrounding water bodies-such as Lake Coroni, Lake McCoy, and wetlands in Wekiva Springs State Park-force groundwater flow to or from Lake Prevatt.
 Given the sensitivity of simulated Lake Prevatt water-surface elevation to leakance, SJRWMD may wish to accurately simulate hydraulic gradients to and from Lake Prevatt, which are both a function of potentiometric surface elevation in water bodies near Lake Prevatt.

-14. Sarker and others (2023) stated that "calibrated parameter values from the Middle St. Johns River Basin (MSJRB) HSPF model were used as a starting point for our calibration of the Prevatt model."
-Sarker and others (2023) did not tabulate calibrated parameter values from the Middle St. Johns River Basin HSPF model, or calibrated parameter values from other studies with geographic, or hydrologic relevance, such as ECFTx and NFSEG.
+15. Sarker and others (2023) stated that "calibrated parameter values from the Middle St. Johns River Basin (MSJRB) HSPF model were used as a starting point for our calibration of the Prevatt model."
+Sarker and others (2023) did not tabulate calibrated parameter values from the Middle St. Johns River Basin HSPF model, or calibrated parameter values from other studies with geographic, or hydrologic relevance, such as ECFTx (Gordu and others, 2022) and North Florida Southeast Georgia groundwater model (NFSEG) (Durden and others, 2019).

 SJRWMD may wish to justify Lake Prevatt simulated parameter values by comparing these values to other studies with geographic, or hydrologic relevance, such as ECFTx and NFSEG.
 For example, the southeastern side of the NFSEG simulation domain is about ten miles northwest of Lake Prevatt.
-SJRWMD and SRWMD simulated water-surface elevations in lakes in the Ocala National Forest in the southeastern part of the NFSEG simulation domain-with a dynamic link between HSPF and MODFLOW.
-Simulated leakance between these lakes in the Ocala National Forest may inform simulated leakance in Lake Prevatt.
+SJRWMD and SRWMD simulated water-surface elevations in lakes in the Ocala National Forest-in the southeastern part of the NFSEG simulation domain-with a dynamic link between HSPF and MODFLOW.
+Simulated leakance between these lakes in the Ocala National Forest and the surficial aquifer may inform simulated leakance in Lake Prevatt.

-15. Sarker and others (2023) stated that an "extended South Lobe timeseries was generally lower than the North Lobe data, even at North Lobe stages above 51 ft, where the two should be connected.
+16. Sarker and others (2023) stated that an "extended South Lobe timeseries was generally lower than the North Lobe data, even at North Lobe stages above 51 ft, where the two should be connected.
 The difference in average stage was generally about 1 foot.
-Therefore, we further adjusted the overall extended South Lobe data upward by 1 ft.
-The North Lobe stage and the extension of the South Lobe stage, before and after adjustment, are shown in Figure 10."
+Therefore, we further adjusted the overall extended South Lobe data upward by 1 ft."
 This ad-hoc adjustment is not ideal.

 Precision in elevation measurement is important.
-SJRWMD may wish to precisely survey the elevation of active and historic water-surface elevation measurement devices in both the south lobe and the north lobe, and to precisely survey the elevation of the natural weir that connects the north lobe and the south lobe.
+SJRWMD may wish to precisely survey the elevation of active and historic water-surface elevation measurement devices in both Lake Prevatt south lobe and Lake Prevatt north lobe, and to precisely survey the elevation of the natural weir that connects the north lobe and the south lobe.
 SJRWMD may wish to document these surveys in reports that support MFL development.
 A precise understanding of device and weir elevations may be necessary to best extend the south lobe time series.